GimmeKitties711/challenge_21-personalized_book_search_engine_with_graphql/README.md

 No installation is required for this project.

 ## Usage
-Starting from the home page, you are presented with the menu options `Search for Books` and `Login/Sign Up`.
+At the home page, the options in the header are `Search For Books` and `Login/Sign Up`.

 ![Home page not logged in](Assets/home_page_not_logged_in.png)